Meet Soumya Jain & Fletcher Viders

 As with every startup founder, I think the biggest struggle is actually starting your business and gaining that first paying customer.
 There is so much to consider.
-From the registration of your business, to the type of platform you want to build the web presence on, your branding, etc. For PopMark, we are operating in a process heavy environment.
-There are many rules and regulations to follow when setting up a short term license.
-Especially in high visibility turn key real estate locations.
-Therefore, figuring out how to make that as simple as possible was the biggest but best challenge we had.
+From the registration of your business to the type of platform you want to build the web presence on, your branding, etc. For PopMark, we are operating in a process heavy environment.
+There are many rules and regulations to follow when setting up a short-term license.
+Especially in high visibility turnkey real estate locations.
+Therefore, figuring out how to make that as simple as possible was the biggest but the best challenge we had.

 One thing we wish we knew then what we know now is where to find resources.
 The city of Los Angeles is filled with entrepreneurs, designers, coders, and supportive municipalities that are willing to help startups become connected.
 It is one of the largest cities.
 We knew that we should get more involved and connected with others in the same domain.
 But it was hard to know where to look to find what suits your own business.